denniscual/restatum/README.md

 via wrapping the React tree to the `StoresProvider`.
 Don't always think that shared state is always global.

 ### Slice your state
-To make your app more success with restatum, always slice your state. "restatum" supports having a gigantic store state.
+To make your app more success with
+, always slice your state. **restatum** supports having a gigantic store state.
 But if you can put some values to their own store, do it.

 Some benefits of having multiple stores:
 - The Component who consume the store state will only subscribe to that specific store not to all stores!.
 It means the subscription is only add to a single store.
-- Because "restatum" supports the same interface of React hooks like `React.useState` and `React.useReducer`, you can have a best choice what behaviuor you want to manage your state.
+- Because **restatum** supports the same interface of React hooks like `React.useState` and `React.useReducer`, you can have a best choice what behaviuor you want to manage your state.
 Slicing your state could leverage this feature.

 ### Typescript
-"restatum" is written via Typescript.
+**restatum** is written via Typescript.
 It has great support for type checking and documentation.

 A tip for typescript-user when creating `Container`, in some cases you need to explicitly type the `initialState` and the `reducer` so that typescript can pick the correct type of the store's state.
 You can do this using the `const assertion`.